Wanlin-Lu/github-pages-with-jekyll/_posts/2020-02-08-MyFirstPost.md

 ---
 layout: post
-title: "One man, One life"
+title: "One man One life"
 ---

 # One man,one Life

 Every one has one chance to live,to enjoy,to waste.